chetnashah/webconcepts/Docker.md

 Using docker on windows: use docker toolbox. (it wraps a linux vm inside it)

+**Note** - Older versions of Docker were called docker, docker.io, or docker-engine.
+Latest correct community package is now known as `docker-ce`.

 Use docker inspect to get more info on a container
 ```sh
 docker inspect container-id